 My Personal Experience

 I often walk my dog around a large prairie here that is kept by a university and is open to the public.
-It is bordered on one side by a large woods which hides a wetland and a small lake.
-Wildlife is plentiful there and Sandhill cranes can often be spotted hear the wetland areas.
+It is bordered on one side by large woods that hide a wetland and a small lake.
+Wildlife is plentiful there and sandhill cranes can often be spotted near the wetland areas.

 Several months ago, I was walking along the edge of the prairie, which has a paved path.
 It’s a great place to walk after a rain, because you don’t have to get the bottoms of your pants all wet or wear muck boots.
 As I was heading back toward my car with the dog, I heard a strange whirring sound that I did not recognize.

-I’ve seen lots of Sandhill cranes at a distance, and have always loved their prehistoric beauty, but up until that moment I had never had one interact with me in any way.
+I’ve seen lots of sandhill cranes at a distance and have always loved their prehistoric beauty, but up until that moment, I had never had one interact with me in any way.
 They tend to keep their distance, and who could blame them?
-When I got home, puzzling over it, I thought, 'Well maybe it was warning us.'
-But we were far from the lake and wetlands, and in fact were on the very outermost perimeter of the prairie, closer to civilization than anywhere else in the 100 acres that forms the preserve.
+When I got home, puzzling over it, I thought, "Well, maybe it was warning us."
+But we were far from the lake and wetlands and, in fact, were on the very outermost perimeter of the prairie, closer to civilization than anywhere else in the 100 acres that form the preserve.

-I was also considered focusing more intently on the paranormal in my writing life, but for a number of reasons was considering writing under a pseudonym for the first time in my life.
-I still had some doubts and reservations about it all, but the crane circling me overhead seemed to be saying, 'Hey, you are on the right track.
-Keep it up.'
+I was also considering focusing more intently on the paranormal in my writing life, but for a number of reasons was considering writing under a pseudonym for the first time in my life.
+I still had some doubts and reservations about it all, but the crane circling me overhead seemed to be saying, "Hey, you are on the right track.
+Keep it up."

 It seemed to me that the crane had traced and affirmed both my protective circle and my positive intent, and though it may sound strange, it was a very powerful moment for me.
 (I can’t speak for the crane.)